propfeds/lemmas-garden/README.md

   - Fire toggle: first starts burning one by one slowly, then burns faster
     - If it completely burns everything, it will spread to the next plot

+- Mutations: let players mutate a plant for one level or forever?
+  - Adopts the new plant's ruleset
+  - Example colony: 24 of Hopleek (35) x Dog rose
+  - Cutting leaves or harvesting fruits will have the same notation:
+  - 24 of Hopleek (20, 30, 35) x Dog rose (48, 59, etc.)

 ## UI

 - Reset arrow: invest - does it overlap with publish?